cheklinim/git_seminar/git_instruction.md

 [GitHub website](https://github.com/)

+### Forking projects

+In case you want to contribute to the project to which you don't have access, you can **fork** the project.
+It means that after forking the project you will get a copy of it.
+Now you are allowed to make changes to a project publicly.
+To fork a project, visit the project page and click the “Fork” button at the top-right of the page.

 ## Conclusion

 In case you need additional information about Git usage please follow the link and visit GIT website